JonathanDZ/TF-FaSNet/README.md

 # Usage

-A minimum implemention of the TF-FaSNet model can be found in `model.py`.
+A minimum implementation of the TF-FaSNet model can be found in `model.py`.

 ## Requirement